-Eating at Restaurants When You Have Diabetes
+Eating Away From Home When You Have Diabetes

 Mmm . . .
 Italian food . . .
 Chinese . . . seafood . . . no, wait — Mexican!
 Everybody loves to eat out.
 Can kids with diabetes go out to restaurants?
 Sure they can.

-Which Restaurants Are OK?
+Diabetes & Restaurants: Which Ones Are OK?

 Kids who have diabetes don't need to eat a special diet.
 But like all kids, they should eat a mix of healthy foods.
 No restaurant is off-limits, but if you're helping to choose a restaurant, look for ones that offer some nutritious items.
 You can check out menus online.